laike9m/media/content/BlogPost/2014/A tutorial on using PeerJs in node-webkit app.md

 </html>
 ```

 It contains two button: `send` and `receive`.
 When clicked, `clickSend` and `clickRecv` gets called.
-To understand what these two function do, I'll show the other part of code in `main.js`.
+To understand what these functions do, let's see the other part of `main.js`.

 ```javascript
 // main.js part 2